 Additionally, there are AI-generated images known as “deepfakes.”
 Deepfake technology mixes artificial intelligence with facial recognition software to manipulate videos or photos of real people –for example, celebrities– into realistic-looking images.
 This type of AI imagery is a bit more problematic, as you will soon learn.

-AI-generated images have become a trend in recent times because they provide an alternative to the laborious task of manual image creation.
+AI-generated images have become a trend in recent times –a big one if you go by these latest visual AI stats— because they provide an alternative to the laborious task of manual image creation.
 At the same time, they expand the creative possibilities of the visual art design.
 The tech that makes them possible keeps improving quickly, resulting in very realistic and visually impressive AI-generated pictures that could easily fool the unsuspicious eye.

 As they become more common and more present in digital mediums, even in stock image libraries available for license, it is increasingly important to identify whether an image is AI-generated, mainly because their legal background is different from traditional, human-made pictures and because sometimes they might confuse viewers (like in the case of deep fakes).